lexiehollis/Project2/README.md

 ## Project Description
 Using data from the National Highway Traffic Aafety Administration, this project examined trends in vehicle-related injuries and fatalities.
 It looks at accidents involving motorized vehicles and their occupants as well as those affecting pedestrians and cyclists.
 Queries included the following:

+**Big Picture**: Graph the trend of fatalities in entire USA, then graph the trend of fatalities in individual states.
+What are the differences, do they all have the same basic movement upward and downwards?
+Which states are safest (could be cross referenced with states with high public transport use to find correlation)?
+**Rural vs Urban**: Combine rural state data together and urban state data together, compare graphed trends (specifically death rates of vehicle types, and overall death rates across time).
-**Age**: (A)What are the trends across the age continuum effect the fatality rate of riders/drivers vs pedestrians?
-Essentially, what ages are most likely to die inside the car, and what ages are most likely to die outside of the car?
+**Pedestrians**: What are the trends across the age continuum that affect the injury and fatality rate of pedestrians, nationwide and within individual states?
+What are the sex/gender trends?
 Are they the same, do the trends have any similarities?
-**Big Picture**: (B) Graph the trend of fatalities in entire USA, (C) then graph the trend of fatalities in individual states.
-What are the differences, do they all have the same basic movement upward and downwards?
-(D) Which states are safest (could be cross referenced with states with high public transport use to find correlation)?
-**Rural vs Urban**: (E)(F)Combine rural state data together and urban state data together, compare graphed trends (specifically death rates of vehicle types, and overall death rates across time).
-**Vehicle**: (G)(H)Find which vehicles are most dangerous to be around (kill passengers) vs most dangerous to be inside.
+**Vehicle**: Find which vehicles are most dangerous to be around (those that result in fatalities) vs most dangerous to be inside.

 ## Technologies Used
 Intellij 2021.3.1